marcozardo/patterns/pipeline/From_text_to_Antimony/workdir/inputs/Malkov2020.md

+logo: ELSEVIER

+Company Name & Tagline :
+  • The logo prominently displays the company name "ELSEVIER" in uppercase, orange serif font.
+  • Above the name, there is an intricate illustration featuring a tree, a standing figure, and a banner with the Latin phrase "NON SOLUS".

+Graphic Elements :
+  • The illustration is rendered in grayscale with fine linework.
+  • A large, leafy tree occupies the center, with a man in classical attire standing to the right, holding a branch.
+  • The banner "NON SOLUS" is draped across the tree's branches.
+  • There is a small bush or shrub at the base of the tree, to the left of the figure.

+Dimensions & Placement :
+  • The illustration is centered above the company name.
+  • The company name "ELSEVIER" is in a bold, orange serif font, all caps, and is centered below the illustration.

+Analysis :
+  • The logo combines classical imagery and Latin text to evoke tradition, scholarship, and authority, aligning with Elsevier's identity as a major academic publisher. <!-- figure, from page 0 (l=0.415,t=0.106,r=0.585,b=0.245), with ID ffd4d037-1270-41e6-a69c-e4c79bd02f29 -->

+Since January 2020 Elsevier has created a COVID-19 resource centre with free information in English and Mandarin on the novel coronavirus COVID-
+19. The COVID-19 resource centre is hosted on Elsevier Connect, the company's public news and information website. <!-- text, from page 0 (l=0.111,t=0.291,r=0.887,b=0.417), with ID d44cd810-9855-48e4-8d29-3a71c906551a -->

+Elsevier hereby grants permission to make all its COVID-19-related research that is available on the COVID-19 resource centre - including this research content - immediately available in PubMed Central and other publicly funded repositories, such as the WHO COVID database with rights for unrestricted research re-use and analyses in any form or by any means with acknowledgement of the original source.
+These permissions are granted for free by Elsevier for as long as the COVID-19 resource centre remains active. <!-- text, from page 0 (l=0.113,t=0.464,r=0.887,b=0.710), with ID 992251a8-c6c4-4c5a-9f53-dae1caf0dc39 -->

+Chaos, Solitons and Fractals 139 (2020) 110296 <!-- marginalia, from page 0 (l=0.379,t=0.043,r=0.621,b=0.057), with ID 148c4c20-3f7d-4e6b-a98c-8667ce8c2c2f -->

+logo: ELSEVIER

+Summary : This image displays the official logo of Elsevier, a major academic publishing company, featuring a detailed illustration of a tree with a person standing beneath it, and the company name "ELSEVIER" in orange capital letters below.

+Logo Elements :
+  • Company name: ELSEVIER (all uppercase, serif font, orange color).
+  • Illustration: A large, leafy tree with a person (possibly a scholar) standing beneath, reaching toward the branches.
+  • Additional details: Flowing ribbon or banner entwined in the tree branches, with some illegible text or symbols.
+  • Placement: Illustration occupies the upper portion; company name is centered below the illustration.
+  • Color palette: Illustration in grayscale; text in orange.

+Dimensions & Placement :
+  • Logo is vertically oriented, with the illustration above and the text below.
+  • Proportions: Illustration occupies approximately two-thirds of the height; text one-third.

+Analysis :
+  • The logo combines a classical illustration with modern, bold text, suggesting a blend of tradition and authority in academic publishing.
+The use of orange for the company name makes it stand out against the grayscale illustration. <!-- figure, from page 0 (l=0.059,t=0.077,r=0.170,b=0.166), with ID e054bf0e-e983-433e-b133-8f14407019c4 -->

+Contents lists available at ScienceDirect <!-- text, from page 0 (l=0.375,t=0.078,r=0.634,b=0.094), with ID 7ae40bd7-1992-4101-87fb-43b19c466808 -->

+Chaos,
+Solitons
+& Fractals

+An Interdisciplinary
+Journal of Nonlinear
+Science

+Founding Editor:
+Professor Mohamed El Naschie <!-- text, from page 0 (l=0.845,t=0.071,r=0.939,b=0.163), with ID 15d53b4e-cd28-4bdf-8b05-a3f5b5e12dc8 -->

+# Chaos, Solitons and Fractals
+Nonlinear Science, and Nonequilibrium and Complex Phenomena <!-- text, from page 0 (l=0.271,t=0.100,r=0.737,b=0.141), with ID f7deefac-477d-4fdc-8a3b-88a3bf895e98 -->

+journal homepage: www.elsevier.com/locate/chaos <!-- text, from page 0 (l=0.340,t=0.149,r=0.668,b=0.162), with ID b7386b4c-336d-4038-8854-99fcb3325d67 -->

 Simulation of coronavirus disease 2019 (COVID-19) scenarios with possibility of reinfection <!-- text, from page 0 (l=0.059,t=0.207,r=0.771,b=0.255), with ID 2b81c8b0-d41b-4dce-ac41-b125fe2c7608 -->

+Summary : This is a button-style user interface element prompting the user to check for updates, featuring a circular icon with a red bookmark and a multicoloured ring.

+logo:
+  Scene Overview :
+    • Main subject is a circular icon with a red bookmark or ribbon in the center, surrounded by a ring that is yellow on the left and blue on the right.
+    • Below the icon, the text reads “Check for updates” in a bold, sans-serif font.
+    • The background is a light grey gradient, giving a subtle 3D button effect.
+  Technical Details :
+    • No company name or tagline is visible.
+    • The icon is centered above the text.
+    • The image is square, with the icon and text vertically aligned.
+  Spatial Relationships :
+    • The icon occupies the upper half, with the text directly below.
+    • The design is symmetrical and balanced.
+  Analysis :
+    • The use of a bookmark and circular ring suggests a focus on marking or tracking updates.
+    • The multicoloured ring may imply inclusivity or a connection to a broader ecosystem, but no explicit branding is present. <!-- figure, from page 0 (l=0.836,t=0.211,r=0.889,b=0.251), with ID 04219a64-864d-4ec6-a80b-fa7dd47a5035 -->

 Egor Malkovᵃ,ᵇ
 ᵃ Department of Economics, University of Minnesota, 1925 Fourth Street South, Minneapolis, MN 55455, USA